Scholarship & Discovery

-In addition to having a mentor, MET students will serve as mentors themselves to other students and meet with their mentees on a regular basis.
+In addition to having a mentor, Medical Education Track students will serve as mentors themselves to other students and meet with their mentees on a regular basis.
 Some examples of mentorship opportunities include mentoring students in subsequent MET cohorts or serving as mentors to grade school or high school students.

 - Medical Education Committee Service

-Students in MET will serve on at least one committee during medical school that focuses on some aspect of medical education including but not limited to Admissions, Wellness, Professionalism, or Curriculum.
+Students in the Medical Education Track will serve on at least one committee during medical school that focuses on some aspect of medical education including but not limited to Admissions, Wellness, Professionalism, or Curriculum.

-Students in MET will have a significant teaching role during medical school to be approved by track leaders.
+Students in the Medical Education Track will have a significant teaching role during medical school to be approved by track leaders.
 Some examples include serving as a teaching assistant for a course, developing and teaching their own course, or teaching students or patients in the community.